Datoclement/LazyQuantile/README.md

     ws = [5, 7, 6]
     x = 13

-If we sort the payment record according to the pay_time vs, we obtain a sorted collection of payment records:
+If we sort the payment record according to the pay_time `vs`, we obtain a sorted collection of payment records:

     vs' = [1, 2, 3]
     ws' = [7, 5, 6]

-, then, we compute a total received amount after each payment :
+Then, we compute a total received amount after each payment :

     total = [7, (7+5), (7+5+6)] = [7, 12, 18]

 The first total amount that is greater than `x=13` is `18`, which corresponds to pay time `3`.
-Thus the answer is 3 for x = 13.
+Thus, the answer is `3` for `x = 13`.

 ## Performance
 Given `k` queries, answer them within `O(n(ln(k)))` time complexity